With sweet, fresh corn, still available at the local farmers market, we just couldn’t resist trying our hands at some fresh corn chowder.

 - 1 teaspoon fresh thyme leaves

-4 Discard the cobs and the bay leaf.
+5 Discard cobs, bacon, bay leaf, then add corn, black pepper: Discard the cobs, the bacon strip, and the bay leaf.
 Add the corn kernels and black pepper.
 Again raise the heat to bring the soup to a simmer, then lower the heat and cook for another 5 minutes, until the potatoes are fork tender.

 Add more salt and pepper to taste.